Last update: Mar 25, 2026·13 minutes read

 Share:

-Here’s the truth: most brands waste budget on Facebook and Instagram ads that don’t convert.
+Most brands waste budget on Facebook and Instagram ads that don't convert.
+That's just the reality.

 Meanwhile, 3.35 billion people use Meta apps daily, and over 60% discover new products on those platforms.
-That’s not a reach problem—it’s a relevance problem.
+The reach is there.
+The problem is relevance.

-Meta DPA solves this.
-With dynamic product ads that adapt in real time, you serve the right product to the right person—automatically.
+Meta DPA fixes that.
+Dynamic product ads adapt in real time, so you show the right product to the right person without lifting a finger.

 Key takeaways

-• Tools like Cropink streamline ad creation, feed management, and campaign setup—without needing a designer.
+• Tools like Cropink handle ad creation, feed management, and campaign setup without needing a designer.

 Turn product images into catalog ads.
 Automatically!